-He was married in 1972, and he and his lovely and talented wife Elizabeth (Betsy) live in Irvington, New York.
+He was married in 1972, and he and his lovely and talented wife Elizabeth (Betsy) lived in Irvington, New York before his passing.
 Their two grown children, Alec and Margaret, live in Oakland California.

 Dr. Kathleen Pistone Carucci

-During the early 1970’s Mayor Alfred DelBello appointed Kay to coordinate music and art festivals throughout Yonkers and later served as Trustee for the Department of Parks.
-She then volunteered with Mayor Martinelli as chairperson of “Square Under the Stars” and was responsible for organizing musical programs in order to regenerate an interest in downtown Yonkers.
-She also initiated and organized the highly successful outdoor concerts at the Yonkers Cross County Shopping Center.
+During the early 1970’s Mayor Alfred DelBello appointed Dr. Kay to coordinate music and art festivals throughout Yonkers.
+She later served as Trustee for the Department of Parks.
+After that, she served as a volunteer with Mayor Martinelli as chairperson of “Square Under the Stars”; was responsible for organizing musical programs in order to generate interest in downtown Yonkers; and also initiated and organized the highly successful outdoor concerts at the Yonkers Cross County Shopping Center.